-October is a beautiful time of year in Austin, just when the leaves are starting to turn and the weather cools.
+October is a beautiful time of year in Austin, just when the leaves are turning and the weather cools.
 It’s also the perfect time of year to plan a trip!
 The summer crowds have dispersed and hotels are offering great seasonal rates.
 Check out our favorite seasonal things to do in Austin this October that should definitely be added to your vacation itinerary.

 What’s more festive in October than a pumpkin patch?
 Austin has some great farms that host fall festivals — pumpkin patches included!

 Barton Hill Farms is one of the most scenic pumpkin patches in Austin with tons of fun for the family!
 Kids will love exploring the 5-acre corn maze, petting and feeding baby farm animals, taking train rides and hayrides around the farm, bouncing on the jumbo jumping pillow, climbing the Texas-sized tree fort and receiving fall-themed face paintings.
 The whole family can enjoy live entertainment on the TX Live Music Stage and delicious grub from one of the two restaurants on-site.
 Adults will love The Apfelwein & Biergarten, a special 21 and older outdoor hangout serving up multiple craft beers and ciders on tap from local breweries.
 The farm is open every Saturday and Sunday from 10:00 a.m. to 6:00 p.m. from late September to early November.